 The majority of players taking part in the event are amateur United States college basketball players, although there can be eligible players from outside the country.
 This year, the first pick will be made by the Minnesota Timberwolves, followed by the Golden State Warrior, Charlotte Hornets, and Chicago Bulls.

-When looking at the players up for the draft, and at the NBA and basketball betting odds, Anthony Edwards, LaMelo Ball, and James Wiseman are the top three likely picks at the 2020 Draft.
+When looking at the players up for the draft; Anthony Edwards, LaMelo Ball, and James Wiseman are the top three likely picks at the 2020 Draft.
 The things are clear in this matter, as the three are way above the next favorites, being regarded by the specialists as franchise-changing future NBA stars.
 But while this is when it comes to the overall odds, there are dozens of valuable other players to be drafted.
 For example, a three-point shooter is highly appreciated.
 And even if they aren’t favorites of being drafted first, they will definitely find places in great teams.

 The scouts are eager to find the best players that can hit triples on a regular basis.
 Let us take a look at the best five shooters in the NBA Draft for this year: